tarush10000/SatIndustry/README.md

-# SatIndustry - TARP Project
+# SatIndustry

-**VIT Vellore | [Year: 2025]**

 ## Overview
 ![image](https://github.com/user-attachments/assets/ba43917c-8b1f-4310-9074-ba563dab68c8)

-**SatIndustry** is a web application developed as part of the Technical Answers to Real-World Problems (TARP) initiative at VIT Vellore.
+**SatIndustry** is a web application developed as part of the Technical Answers to Real-World Problems (TARP) subject at VIT Vellore.
 It utilizes satellite data and machine learning to monitor, predict, and analyze environmental pollution — especially industrial air pollution — in real-time.
 The platform is designed to provide transparency, promote sustainable practices, and enable data-driven policy interventions.

 ## Project Goals